csieflyman/multi-projects-architecture-with-Ktor/README.md

     * support basic authentication to protect your openapi document
     * integrate gradle git plugin to add git version information into openapi document
 * Authentication and Role-Based Authoriation, like Spring Security
-    * You can specify authentication providers, user types and user roles using ktor routing DSL
+    * You can specify authentication providers, user types and user roles in ktor routing DSL
 * Typesafe Config
     * replace ktor ApplicationConfig with typesafe config and convert config to Kotlin Objects using [config4k](https://github.com/config4k/config4k)
 * Request Data Validation